kmart8/AdventOfCode/README.md

 # AdventOfCode
 My repo for the [advent of code](https://adventofcode.com/) competitions hosted every year.
+Languages used for each year:
 - 2023: Python
 - 2024: Golang